Theta rank, levelness, and matroid minors

 In~\cite{Sturmfels} the subsets $S$ in (i) were called \Defn{flacets} and we stick to this name.
 In our study of the Theta rank and the levelness of base configurations, the following asserts that we will only need to consider flacets.
-For brevity, a $k$-level flacet refers to a flacet whose corresponding facet is $k$-level.
+For brevity, a \Defn{$k$-level flacet} $F$ of a matroid $\MM$ refers to flacet of $\MM$ whose facet-defining affine function $\ell_F(\x)$ for $V_\MM$ is $k$-level.